ReidBix/cs3240-f15-team19/README.md

 #File Upload Attempts
 1. Works, can now create reports with 1 file but can edit reports to attach additional files to the report.
+2. Can also change other fields of hte report.
+3. If you want to make some fields of a report unwrittable, just go to forms.py and remove it from the fields of ReportForm (ignore the block of comments)
 2. Have to work on folders and search functionality